stchen1012/doge/README.md

 # doge
-#### Super basic retro game vertical scrolling game.
+#### Super basic retro vertical scrolling game.
 Try to avoid the obstacles!

 ## Table of Contents